kanpov/MythicalTowers/README.md

 # Install

 The mod can be installed via the [Grape Installer](https://github.com/RedGrapefruit09/GrapeInstaller/releases).
-Click on the latest release and download the JAR file or the OS binary file.
+Click on the latest release and download the JAR file, or the OS binary file.
 Open the JAR / extract and open the binary.
 Enter your `mods` folder into the top field.
 Click on `Install` in the `MythicalTowers` section.
-After some time, the mod should have downloaded and you can launch the game!
+After some time, the mod should have downloaded, and you can launch the game!